Please read the following important information about our site’s COVID protocols prior to registering and again prior to arriving at camp.

-We are excited and looking forward to welcoming your camper into our 4-H family.
-Camp arrival and participation will look a little different due to COVID-19.
-As we prepare for summer we wanted to highlight some of our procedures that have been put into place to ensure a safe and healthy camp experience for our campers and staff.
-With your support, we will work hard to make the summer of 2021 a rewarding and happy experience for all.
-We hope that your child will have a great time exploring, learning new and exciting outdoor activities, and of course making new friends and memories that we hope will last a lifetime.
+We look forward to welcoming you to our site.
+With your support, we will work hard to make your visit a rewarding and happy experience for all.
+We hope that you will have a great time exploring, learning new and exciting outdoor activities, and of course making new friends and memories that we hope will last a lifetime.

 Please note: CDC guidance and safety measures can and do change often.
 This information will be updated as those changes emerge.

-If one or more states see a spike in cases of highly contagious COVID-19 variants, Maine will apply its test or quarantine requirement to travelers to and from that state.
+If one or more states have a spike in cases of highly contagious COVID-19 variants, Maine will apply its test or quarantine requirement to visitors to and from that state.
 The Maine CDC will publicly announce any such states when they are identified.

 See updated Maine Visitor Information here.